bryanso/chuwi_eos_5.1/README.md

 # Prerequisite

+Step 1.
 Double check your wifi adapter is Realtek 8821CE:

     lspci | grep Network

 It should display RTL8821CE somewhere in the output.
+My output:

+    Network controller: Realtek Semiconductor Co., Ltd. RTL8821CE 802.11ac PCIe Wireless Network Adapter

+Step 2.
+Check your EOS version.
+This is my version but it may work with others, perhaps even Ubuntu:

+    uname -a

+    Linux Hero 5.3.0-53-generic #47~18.04.1-Ubuntu SMP Thu May 7 13:10:50 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux

 # Installation Instructions